magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 * Depending on the configuration in the backend, the shipping method will be variable to meet customers' requirements.
 * Admin can add more other shipping methods at the backend ``Sale > Shipping Method``.
 You can refer `here <https://www.mageplaza.com/magento-2-create-shipping-method/>`_ for more information.
 * Buyers can choose their favourable time to receive delivery at **Delivery Time**.
-This extension is entirely compatible with OSC
+This extension is entirely compatible with OSC.
 * Also, buyers can enter their house security code if it's neccessary.
-* Moreover, One Step Checkout module allows buyers to leave their comments about the orders, products in the **Comments** field
+* Moreover, One Step Checkout module allows buyers to leave their comments about the orders, products in the **Comments** field.

 1.5.
 Payment Method
 ^^^^^^^^^^^^^^^^^^